• Skip to primary navigation

 WHAT IS TƯƠNG HỘT

-Tương Hột is a Vietnamese condiment made from fermented soybeans, it is very salty and a bit sweet, depending on the version.
-This condiment is used to make many different dipping sauces, but is also used in stews, stir-fries, and braised dishes.
+Tương Hột is a Vietnamese condiment made from fermented soybeans.
+It is very salty and a bit sweet, depending on the version.
+This condiment is used to make many different dipping sauces but is also used in stews, stir-fries, and braised dishes.

 Soybeans soaking in a bowl of water.